-- ✓ Identification of mining rehabilitation priorities to unlock strategic areas in the mining belt - ✓ Identification of opportunities to locate human settlements close to bulk infrastructure & public transport - Based on the findings of the proposed study, a local spatial development framework must be drafted for the area showing the local application of the principles as stated above. - ✓ There is a proposed investigation into the long-term rehabilitation & development potential of the mining land between Krugersdorp & Kagiso.
-Based on the findings of this study, a local spatial development framework could be drafted for the area. - Should this area or parts thereof prove to be developable, the following principles should apply: - ✓ The land should be utilised to achieve spatial & socio-economic integration between the different urban areas. - ✓ An urban network must be established comprising activity spine linkages between the Krugersdorp CBD & Kagiso. - Land which is not suitable for human habitation or economic activities must be converted into an open space system which can contribute to spatial integration between the various settlements

-INDUSTRIAL USE ZONE
+Development Strategies for the Mining Belt A mining belt spatial policy is specially required for MCLM and should be aligned to the Policy Directives ✓ Identification of mining rehabilitation priorities to unlock strategic areas in the mining belt of the Mining Belt Regional Spatial Planning Policy.
+The MCLM Policy should focus on the following 4 ✓ Identification of opportunities to locate human settlements close to bulk infrastructure & public broad elements & sub-elements: transport Create a cross-border spatial approach for the mining belt Based on the findings of the proposed study, a local spatial development framework must be drafted for ✓ Create a common spatial vision to improve functional urban form & remove fragmentation the area showing the local application of the principles as stated above. ✓ Identify strategic land opportunities across the mining belt ✓ There is a proposed investigation into the long-term rehabilitation & development potential of the Improved connectivity mining land between Krugersdorp & Kagiso.
+Based on the findings of this study, a local spatial ✓ Identify strategic regional linkages to unlock the mining belt development framework could be drafted for the area. ✓ Identify opportunities to rationalise public transport Should this area or parts thereof prove to be developable, the following principles should apply: Prioritise Gauteng Strategic Road Network Routes in support of the mining belt. ✓ The land should be utilised to achieve spatial & socio-economic integration between the different Economic Integration & Development urban areas. ✓ Strengthening of physical & functional linkages between township areas & economic ✓ An urban network must be established comprising activity spine linkages between the Krugersdorp concentrations in the urban core CBD & Kagiso. ✓ Integration of human settlements with places of economic opportunities & social amenities Land which is not suitable for human habitation or economic activities must be converted into an open Resource efficient infrastructure development space system which can contribute to spatial integration between the various settlements ✓ Identification of strategic infrastructure required at regional scale to unlock development INDUSTRIAL USE ZONE